Featuring six of the top user experience, design strategy, and advertising agencies from the 2015 UX Awards.

 The 5th Annual UX Awards came to a close on November 16, 2015 at the Parsons School of Design in New York, and was sponsored by Sparks Grove – a human experience design firm located in Atlanta.
 With a host of great brands, agencies and judges from around the world attending the UXies, we wanted to take some time to highlight agencies doing great work in UX design.

-To explore other UX agencies, log-in and search smarter with Agency Spotter.
+To explore other top UX design agencies, log-in and search smarter with Agency Spotter.

 Veryday won the Grand Prize for “Best UX at Simplifying Complex UX Challenges” for their work with Arlanda Airport in Stockholm.
 Veryday worked with Arlanda’s air traffic control operators to create a new Departure Sequencing Tool to increase efficiency in take-off scheduling and improve on the old programs the air traffic controllers were using.